Article updated 2022 – Advertisement

 The live streaming channel is another section that’s grown massively.
 Again, they were one of the leading bookies to offer this, behind only Betfair if I recall correctly.

 To access this all you need is a funded betting account or to have placed a bet within 24 hours.
-It’s totally free to use otherwise and links in really well with the live betting section as you can watch a game whilst seeing the betting markets react for said match.
-There is a slight delay with the live stream though, so some streams may be behind the live betting odds.
+It links in really well with the live betting section as you can watch a game whilst seeing the betting markets react for said match.
+Country restrictions do apply to live streaming.

 Some of the higher profile streamed matches include: